quicwg/base-drafts/draft-ietf-quic-recovery.md

 congestion being incorrectly declared.

-Endpoints MAY re-establish the min_rtt at other times in the connection, such as when traffic volume is low and an acknowledgement is received with a low acknowledgement delay.
+Endpoints MAY re-establish the min_rtt at other times in the connection, such as when traffic volume is low and an acknowledgment is received with a low acknowledgment delay.
 Implementations SHOULD NOT refresh the min_rtt value too often, since the actual minimum RTT of the path is not frequently observable.